 CREATE: Engineering Design Challenges and DEEP Summer Academy are both summer programs for high school students, hosted by Engineering Outreach at the Faculty of Applied Science & Engineering at the University of Toronto.

 Both of these programs are application-based programs, which means students need to apply and be accepted to each program individually in order to register for courses in that program.
 Students may choose to apply to just CREATE, just DEEP, or both CREATE and DEEP.
-There are discounts on the application fees if applying to both CREATE and DEEP.

-Applications are not yet open.
+Applications are open!

 Want more information about each of these programs?
 Click on their program pages here!